Xavi.app Operations Manual (outdated)

 # Start and enable: sudo systemctl enable --now php-fpm # Performance tuning (Ubuntu path shown): sudo sed -i 's/^;?pm.max_children = .*/pm.max_children = 20/' \ /etc/php/8.3/fpm/pool.d/www.conf sudo systemctl restart php-fpm |

-Verify with php -v
+Verify with php -v and systemctl status php8.3-fpm.

 Install MariaDB 11 and phpMyAdmin